kubermatic/docs/content/kubermatic/master/concepts/expose-strategy/expose_strategy.en.md

 This requires a functioning cloud provider that realizes services of type `LoadBalancer`.
 It is very cost-efficient, as only one such service is needed.

-## One LoadBalancer Per User Cluster (Kubermatic 2.11+)
+## One LoadBalancer Per User Cluster (KKP 2.11+)

 A third option is to create one `LoadBalancer` per user cluster.
 This is done by setting the `kubermatic.exposeStrategy` key in the Helm chart to `LoadBalancer`.

 This will result in one service of type `LoadBalancer` per user cluster being created.
-The `NodeportProxy` will be automatically deployed by Kubermatic to use this one service for the traffic of both the OpenVPN and the apiserver.
+The `NodeportProxy` will be automatically deployed by KKP to use this one service for the traffic of both the OpenVPN and the apiserver.

-This is simple to setup, but will result in one service of type `LoadBalancer` per cluster Kubermatic manages.
+This is simple to setup, but will result in one service of type `LoadBalancer` per cluster KKP manages.
 This my result in additional charges by your cloud provider.